edneyosf/Edconv/README.md

 ## Features ✨

-- Convert video and audio using FFmpeg
+- You can convert video and audio using FFmpeg
+- You can queue multiple jobs and watch them process in real time
-- Custom FFmpeg arguments
+- You can pass custom FFmpeg arguments if you want full control
-- Console mode (viewing logs at runtime)
-- Queue
-- Media Information
+- You still see all the logs (so you know exactly what’s happening)
+- You can convert video and audio using FFmpeg
+- You can see all the media information
+- You can run VMAF, PSNR, SSIM analysis right inside the app

+> **⚠️ Notice**
+>
-- VMAF, PSNR and SSIM perceptual video quality assessment algorithm. **Must be enabled in the FFmpeg binaries to work properly**
+> To use VMAF, it must be enabled in the FFmpeg binaries.

 ## Screenshots